-Before getting down to the main point, let's talk about the benefits of using optical cable.
+Before getting down to the main point, let's talk about the benefits of using an optical cable.

-Usually soundbars use HDMI connection.
+Usually, soundbars use the HDMI connection.
 This option is admired by every user for its outstanding performance for both audio and video signals.
-So, when optical cable is being chosen over HDMI, it's normal that the decision won't be taken positively by many users.
+So, when the optical cable is being chosen over HDMI, it's normal that the decision won't be taken positively by many users.

 While HDMI is already giving you what you want, why go any other way?
 Why go for optical cable?